SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 #### features

-Feature is ambiguous between feature feature and feature category.
+Feature is ambiguous between ffeature and feature category.
 Featural is looking at a thing from the perspective of features.
 »⟮A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿emic unit＿⟯.

 ##### types

-»⟮A feature feature⟯« (my term) is a ⟮binary⟯ ⟮value⟯.
+»⟮A ffeature⟯« (my term) is a ⟮binary⟯ ⟮value⟯.
 A feature category (rare term) is a feature that can take on multiple values.
 A feature value is a value of a feature category.
 Alternatively, we can analyze a feature category as a set of features that together give rise to multiple values.